 Time for a change.

 Despite owning several Apple products, last September I decided to experiment & bought a second-generation Nexus 7 tablet.
-In about two months I became a fan… much more so than with any Apple product.
+In about two months I became a big fan… much more so than with any Apple product.
 Phenomenal screen resolution, truly light weight, crisp & clean design plus amazing adaptability won me over.
 The more I used the tablet, the more I realized how fantastic Endless Mile guides would look on Android.

 The decision to learn to program & to invest that much time seemed overwhelming at first.
 After all, I’d just planned to write a bunch of new content!
 But the more I read, the more I knew I’d made the right choice.
 Soon I did nothing but study Java & XML.

 One month passed; time to take theory into practice.
 I decided to tackle Lisbon’s Mosteiro dos Jerónimos first since the general structure would be less complex than other guides I’ve already written.
 Taking Google’s design guidelines to heart, I sat down with a pencil & paper to make those first sketches.
 How should I take all the info from the PDF & reorganize it?
 Did I need a navigation drawer?
 How would a user navigate through the app?
 The best way for me to visualize everything was to cut out squares for each section & try different scenarios.
-It was like being in grade school again!
+It was like being in grade school again:

 Since I still had some doubts about home screen design, I decided to jump into how the text screens would look.
 As with learning anything new, each day was full of joyful “Wow!
 It worked!” celebrations accompanied by just as many disappointing “Dang!
 What did I do wrong?” moments.
 The design slowly began to come together, & I whipped up a quick home screen (with buttons that didn’t work) so I could show my friends what I was working on during a work trip to Seattle.
 Pictured below is some of that December progress:

 The next month, the app sat dormant.
 I certainly didn’t.
 Things were crazy in Seattle, & I had a fantastic trip to Jordan & Israel.
 Back home in Patagonia in February, I timidly revisited what I’d already done.
 Would I remember what I’d learned?
 Would I be able to finish by April?
 Turns out the break did me good.
-A complete redesign of the home screen gave me the confidence to continue… after several experimental background images, the last photo below is the final version.
+A complete redesign of the home screen gave me the confidence to continue… after several experimental background images, the last photo below will be the final version.